Peter Budaj makes 28 saves as Kings blank Predators - Sportsnet.ca

 The score remained 1-0 into the third, when Dowd and Carter scored 9 seconds apart.

-Dowd, who grew up 100 miles south of Nashville in Huntsville, Alabama, connected from the left faceoff circle at 4:25 with a wrist shot that squeezed just underneath Rinne's leg pad.
+Dowd, who grew up 100 miles south of Nashville, connected from the left faceoff circle at 4:25 with a wrist shot that squeezed just underneath Rinne's leg pad.

+Several of Dowd's family members made the short trip north to see him play his first-ever NHL game in Nashville.

+"Minus the goal, I think just playing here in general, I was just excited to be around my family and get to see them after," Dowd said.
+"Very few times all five of them, six of them are going to be able to see me play at once."

 After winning the ensuing faceoff against Ribeiro, Carter carried the puck down the right side and snapped a shot by Rinne for his team-leading 17th goal of the season.